 Introduction to Logic

-In the Christian worldview, we can answer these questions because we know that God determines the correct way to reason.
+We know that God determines the correct way to reason.
 He is the standard for all truth claims.
-In this book you will learn about logic and the Christian worldview, the Biblical basis for the laws of logic, if faith is contrary to reason, informal logical fallacies, and more.
+In this course, students will learn about logic, if faith is contrary to reason, informal logical fallacies, and more.

 Table of Contents

 - 2. All Knowledge Is Ultimately from God